Heading for 8 Days in New Orleans At Mardi Gras

 No trip to New Orleans is complete without a visit to the French Market.
 Located down close to the Mississippi River, you can wander through the stalls where unique local crafts vie for attention with the mass produced tourist souvenirs.
 The market includes a food hall with a wide variety of local treats.

 The streets around the French Market provide more shopping options and lots of spots to eat and drink.
 One of those spots that is on most “do do” lists is to visit the Cafe du Monde for traditional white sugar covered beignets!
 While we never did get out for a romantic dinner when we were in New Orleans, we did manage to eat a good selection of local foods.

 One of the things that was on our list for our 8 days in New Orleans was to visit the Number One Cemetery.
-We booked our tour through Save Our Cemeteries, a group recommended to us by Gale from NOLA.
+We booked our tour through Save Our Cemeteries.
 Our elderly guide Ginger provided us with an interesting tour of the grave site accompanied by a great glimpse into New Orleans history and the interesting people buried in this cemetery.

 One day we got a daily bus pass and bundled up warm, we headed to the New Orleans Museum of Art to walk the outdoor sculpture garden.
 The sculpture garden offered an interesting variety of sculptures, from more stark metal and stone sculptures to fun colourful art.
 After enjoying the sculpture garden we headed into the museum to the Cafe NOMA for a break.